aless80/tantrix/README.md

 #Problem new code:
 	player1 confirms his first tile. cllientListener.playConfirmedMove moves automatically on player2 but cannot confirm it because it has cfg.turnUpDown still to 1.
 For this reason i added a force argument in confirm_move now I see non matching tile as confirmable for player2. first tile must be rotated

+#Problem with change of turns: pl1 confirms and creates a forces space. pl1 fills it and confirms. pl2 still checks, before changing turns, that previous player pl1 does not have forced spaces. so somehow it blocks turn+=1